NatronGitHub/Natron/Documentation/source/devel/PythonReference/NatronEngine/BezierCurve.rst

 To get a list of all keyframes time for a Bezier call the function :func:`getUserKeyframes()<NatronEngine.ItemBase.getUserKeyframes>`.

-Each property of a bezier is a 	regular :ref:`parameter<NatronEngine.Param>`.
+Each property of a Bezier is a 	regular :ref:`parameter<NatronEngine.Param>`.
 All parameters can be retrieved with their *script-name* with the function :func:`getParam(scriptName)<NatronEngine.ItemBase.getParam>`.